WebwareForPython/w4py3/README.md

 # Webware for Python 3

 Webware for Python is a well-proven and platform-independent suite of Python packages and tools for developing object-oriented, web-based applications.
 The suite uses well known design patterns and includes Servlets, Python Server Pages (PSP), Task Scheduling, Session Management, and many other features.
-Webware is very modular and easily extended.
+Webware is very modular and can be easily extended.

 Webware for Python 3 is the latest version of the suite, which has been adapted to use Python 3 instead of Python 2 and the WSGI standard instead of the custom Webware threaded application server and various adapters, but otherwise kept compatible with the legacy version.